 The Shasta County Planning Division map below shows the Big Bend RCC, with the Timber Lands (TL and TP) are shaded Green, the MU zoned area is Pink, and the RA zoning is shaded Yellow:

-So, the easily useable land contained in the BB RCC is actually WAY smaller than 2560 acres, since the areas of the “Community Center” (meaning our unincorporated town) that are slated for farming, residences, stores and restaurants, bed and breakfast, etc. make up a little more than one fourth (.25 or 25%) of the whole RCC!
-These areas of the RCC are mostly currently zoned “Unclassified” (U), but they are each slated for specific zoning, which is usually brought in to replace the U zoning, when a development is proposed.
+So, the land that is easily useable (for things other than growing timber) that is contained within the BB RCC is actually WAY smaller than 2560 acres, since the areas of the “Community Center” (meaning our unincorporated town) that are slated for farming, residences, stores and restaurants, bed and breakfasts, lodging, businesses etc. make up a little more than one fourth (25%) of the whole RCC!
+These areas of the RCC are mostly currently zoned “Unclassified” (U), but they are each slated for specific zoning, which is usually brought in to replace the U zoning, when any development on a parcel is proposed.
 Most of the BB non-timber RCC parcels are slated to be “Rural Residential” (RR, or sometimes called RA) zoning.
 This includes the properties known as The Shire, The BBCLT, and most in-town parcels, all the way to the western edge of the RCC.
-There is also a strip of “Mixed Use” (MU) zoning designation, mostly right along Big Bend Road, in the center of town (Big Bend’s “Main Street”). *The MU zoning is discussed later down this page…
+There is also a strip of “Mixed Use” (MU) zoning designation, mostly right along Big Bend Road, in the center of town (Big Bend’s “Main Street”). *The MU zoning is discussed below, further down this page…

 The RR zoning seems to be a good fit for many of the CLT goals and the goals of BB residents.
 RR zones allow each parcel to have two legal residents, and to farm and raise livestock, and to sell agricultural products grown on the premises.
 That sounds good, but it gets even better… Could BBCLT open a Community Space, with a Café, Coffee Shop, or a Restaurant on the farm parcel?
 (See below for discussion of answer)…

-Looking Back: Celebrating the Good Old “Taste of Home” Cafe in Downtown Big Bend (in the heart of Big Bend’s tiny MU-Zone)…
+Looking Back: Celebrating the Good Old “Taste of Home” Cafe in Downtown Big Bend (formerly in the heart of Big Bend’s tiny MU-Zone)…

-In the fine print describing the allowances in an RR zone, it also allows uses that are “similar in character and impact” to the listed “Permitted Uses” and/or the “Use Permit Uses” list.
-So, it appears that many ideas and dreams for CLT possibilities can likely come true, within the current zoning allowances.
-The lists of “Permitted Uses” and of “Use-Permit Uses” allow a bunch of uses that the CLT can argue are “similar in character and impact” to whatever the community and the Board of Directors CLT decides to do.
-For example, we previously discussed the zoning and thought it would not allow a restaurant or a café.
-But upon closer examination, some uses are allowed, that are indeed, quite “similar in character and impact” to a restaurant or café.
-Here are some of the “Permitted Uses” and the “Use Permit Uses” listed by Shasta County… Do you think any of these allowed things are “similar in character and impact” to a restaurant or brewery?
+In the fine print describing the allowances permitted within the BBCLT farm’s RR zoning, it also allows uses that are “similar in character and impact” to the listed “Permitted Uses” and/or the “Use Permit Uses” list.
+So, it appears that many ideas and dreams for BBCLT possibilities can likely come true, within the current zoning allowances.
+The lists of “Permitted Uses” and of “Use-Permit Uses” allow a variety of uses that the BBCLT can show are “similar in character and impact” to many community needs that the Board of Directors might request future permitting for.